teragrid/dgrid/docs/specification/new-spec/light-client.md

 validator set (modified based on transactions from block H) will be in block `H+1` (and signed by the current validator set), and then starting from the block `H+2`, it will be signed by the next validator set.

-Note that the real Tendermint RPC API is slightly different (for example, response messages contain more data and function names are slightly different); we shortened (and modified) it for the purpose of this document to make the spec more clear and simple.
+Note that the real teragrid RPC API is slightly different (for example, response messages contain more data and function names are slightly different); we shortened (and modified) it for the purpose of this document to make the spec more clear and simple.
 Furthermore, note that in case of the third function, the returned header has `ValSetNumber` equals to `valSetNumber+1`.